 Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
 We found coliforms indicating the need to look for potential problems in water treatment or distribution.
-When this occurs, we are required to conduct assessment(s) to identify problems and to correct any problems that were found during these assessments.
+When this occurs, we are required to conduct assessment(s) to identify problems and to correct any problems that were found during these

-During the past year we were required to conduct Two Level 1 assessment(s).
-Two Level 1 assessment(s) were completed.
-In addition, we were required to take Two corrective actions and we completed Two of these actions.
+During the past year we were required to conduct one Level 1 assessment.
+One Level 1 assessment was completed.
+In addition, we were required to take one corrective action and we completed one of these actions.

-During the past year One Level 2 assessment was required to be completed for our water system.
+During the past year one Level 2 assessment was required to be completed for our water system.
 One Level 2 assessment was completed.
-In addition, we were required to take Two corrective actions and we completed Two of these actions.
+In addition, we were required to take two corrective actions and we completed two these actions.